Travel worry free – there is no need to place your parent in a nursing home

 respite travel holiday personalised elder care

-• Most complaints made to the Aged Care Complaints Scheme are about nursing home respite care, whereas they have very few complaints about in home respite care services or cottage respite care.
+• Most complaints made to the Aged Care Complaints Scheme are about respite care that takes place in a nursing home, whereas they have very few complaints about in home respite care services or cottage respite care.

-• Elderly people with cognitive issues, such as dementia don’t cope well with constant change of carers, environment and routine.
-Going to a nursing home is a massive upheaval for them.
-Don’t under-estimate the fear that they will feel that they have been permanently placed into a nursing home.
+• Older people with cognitive issues, such as mild-cognitive decline, memory loss, confusion or dementia don’t cope well with the constant change of care workers, a different environment and a change to their routine.
+Going to a nursing home is a massive upheaval.
+Also don’t under-estimate the fear they feel that they have been permanently placed into a nursing home.
 Their fear and anxiety will be compounded by your absence.
-This can commonly mean they ‘act up’ to express their fear and are then medicated with psychotropic drugs to subdue their so called ‘challenging behaviours’, which is just a perfectly normal reaction to being placed into a nursing home.
+This often means they ‘act up’ to express their fear and are then medicated with psychotropic drugs to subdue their so called ‘challenging behaviours’, which is just a perfectly normal reaction to being placed into a nursing home.

 • It’s impossible to book ahead for nursing home respite whereas you can pre-book Daughterly Care in home respite care services.